Why study Philosophy, Politics and Economics at Warwick?

-A level A*AA, plus grade A in GCSE Mathematics (or acceptable equivalent).
+A level A*AA.
+Plus, GCSE Mathematics A or above (or acceptable equivalent).

-International Baccalaureate 38 points, to include 5 in Higher Level Mathematics or Standard Level Mathematics/Mathematical Studies.
+International Baccalaureate 38 points, to include 5 in Standard Level Maths/Maths Studies.

 Other Qualifications We welcome applications from students with other internationally recognised qualifications.
 For more information please visit the international entry requirements page.